 Nevada Durable Power of Attorney Laws

-|Specific Powers, Life-Prolonging Acts||Attorney-in-fact has power to make health care decisions before or after death for disabled principal including consent, refusal of consent, or withdrawal of consent to any care, treatment, service, or procedure to maintain, diagnose, or treat physical or mental condition except for:
+|Specific Powers and Life-Prolonging Acts||Your designated healthcare agent has the power to make health care decisions before or after death for disabled principal including consent, refusal of consent, or withdrawal of consent to any care, treatment, service, or procedure to maintain, diagnose, or treat physical or mental condition except for:

-Note: State laws are constantly changing -- contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are revised all the time.
+Consult a lawyer or conduct your own legal research to verify these estate planning laws.

-Research the Law:
+Research the Law